-To verify the operation of a newly installed feature or replacement part, follow these steps:
+To verify the operation of a newly installed part or replacement part, complete the following steps:

-1. Did you replace the part by using either VIOS or the online diagnostics service aid's concurrent (hot-swap) service operation?

-Yes: Go to step 5 on page 30.

-2. Is the system powered off?

-No: Go to step 4 on page 30.

-Yes: If the system supports slow boot, set the system to perform a slow boot.
-For information, see Performing a slow boot.

-3. Start the system and wait until the VIOS operating system login prompt displays or until apparent system activity on the operator panel or display has stopped.

-Did the VIOS login prompt display?

-- No: If an SRN or other reference code is displayed, suspect a loose adapter or cable connection.
+- 1. Did you replace the part by using either VIOS or the online diagnostics service aid's concurrent (hot-swap) service operation? - No: Go to step 2. - Yes: Go to step 5 on page 30. - 2.
+Is the system powered off? - No: Go to step 4. - Yes: If the system supports slow boot, set the system to perform a slow boot.
+For information, see Performing a slow boot. - 3.
+Start the system and wait until the VIOS operating system login prompt displays or until apparent system activity on the operator panel or display has stopped.
+Did the VIOS login prompt display? - No: If an SRN or other reference code is displayed, suspect a loose adapter or cable connection.
 Review the procedures for the part that you replaced to ensure that the new part is installed correctly.
 If you cannot correct the problem, collect all SRNs or any other reference code information that you see.
-If the system does not start or you have no login prompt, see: Problems with loading and starting the operating system. - If the system is partitioned, note the logical partition in which you replaced the part.
-Contact your service provider for assistance. - Yes: Go to step 4 - 4.
+If the system does not start or you have no login prompt, see: Problems with loading and starting the operating system.

+If the system is partitioned, note the logical partition in which you replaced the part.
+Contact your service provider for assistance.

+- Yes: Go to step 4. - 4.
 At the command prompt, type diag -a and press Enter to check for missing resources.
-If you see a command prompt, go to step 5.
+If you see a command prompt, go to step 5 on page 30.

-If the Diagnostic selection menu is shown with M appearing next to any resource, follow these
+If the Diagnostic selection menu is shown with M appearing next to any resource, follow these steps:

 - a.
-Select the resource and press Enter. - b.
-Select Commit. - c.
-Follow any instructions that are shown. - d.
-If a Do you want to review the previously displayed error? message is shown, select Yes and press - e.
+Select the resource and press Enter.

+- b.
+Select Commit.

+- c.
+Follow any instructions that are shown.

+- d.
+If a Do you want to review the previously displayed error? message is shown, select Yes and press Enter.

+- e.
 If an SRN is shown, suspect a loose card or connection.
-If no obvious problem is shown, record the SRN and contact your service provider for assistance. - f.
-If no SRN is shown, go to 5. - 5.
-Test the part by doing the following: - a.
+If no obvious problem is shown, record the SRN and contact your service provider for assistance.

+- f.
+If no SRN is shown, go to 5 on page 30.

+- 5. Test the part by doing the following: - a.
 At the command line, type diagmenu and press Enter. - b.
 From the Function Selection menu, select Advanced Diagnostics Routines and press Enter. - c.
 From the Diagnostic Mode Selection menu, select System Verification and press Enter. - d.
 Select All Resources, or select the diagnostics for the individual part to test only the part you replaced, and any devices that are attached to the part you replaced and press Enter.

-Did the Resource Repair Action menu appear?

-- 6. Did the Testing Complete, No trouble was found message appear? - No: There is still a problem.
+Did the Resource Repair Action menu appear? - No: Go to step 6. - Yes: Go to step 7. - 6.
+Did the Testing Complete, No trouble was found message appear? - No: There is still a problem.
 Contact your service provider.
-This ends the procedure. - Yes: Select Log Repair Action, if not previously logged, from the Task Selection menu to update the AIX error log.
+This ends the procedure. - Yes: Select Log Repair Action, if not previously logged, from the Task Selection menu to update the error log.
 If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
 If the resource associated with your action is not displayed on the Resource List, select sysplanar0 and press Enter.

 Tip: This action changes the indicator light for the part from the fault state to the normal state.
-Go to step 9 on page 31
+Go to step 9.